What is a CMMS?

 The latest generation of CMMS is cloud-based and highly mobile.
 It offers greater functionality with faster implementation, easier maintenance and greater data security.²

-EAM vs. CMMS: What’s the difference?
+EAM versus CMMS: What’s the difference?

-Read: Understanding the impact and value of EAM (PDF, 798 KB)
+Read: Understanding the impact and value of EAM

 Why is uptime so important?

-CMMS — and EAM — are essential because they make it easier and more efficient for maintenance managers and departments to meet their primary objective: reliable uptime.
+CMMS and EAM are essential because they make it easier and more efficient for maintenance managers and departments to meet their primary objective: reliable uptime.

-The longer assets and physical equipment are kept up and running, the greater the value they deliver.
-In her post, "The complete guide to the benefits of CMMS," IBM blogger Sarah Dudley points out, “The longer we can keep a piece of equipment running without major repair, the more money we save in the long run.”
+The longer businesses maintain and run assets and physical equipment, the greater the value they deliver.
+IBM blogger Sarah Dudley points out, “The longer we can keep a piece of equipment running without major repair, the more money we save in the long run.”2

 Delivering uptime reliably means that businesses can accept and fulfill orders, meet customer demands, shape customer experiences and confidently make a range of asset-dependent decisions.
-IBM reports that a survey of asset managers found that 75% cite system reliability as the main reason to invest in EAM.
+IBM reports that a survey of asset managers found that 75% of managers cite system reliability as the main reason to invest in EAM.

 What are the benefits of a CMMS?